 Industrial Solvents Trading License in Dubai

 Dubai's position as a global chemicals hub makes it one of the most strategically advantageous locations in the world to trade industrial solvents.
-Obtaining an industrial solvents trading licence (Activity Code 4669.82) at Dubai South Business Hub Free Zone gives traders 100% foreign ownership, streamlined regulatory access, and a gateway to high-demand markets across the GCC, Asia, and Africa.
+Obtaining an industrial solvents trading license (Activity Code 4669.82) at Dubai South Business Hub Free Zone gives traders 100% foreign ownership, streamlined regulatory access, and a gateway to high-demand markets across the GCC, Asia, and Africa.

 Key Facts at a Glance